GGraves/RIS/README.md

 4. Update portfolio page.
     * Image header for user's project.
     * Div element for the summary of a user's project.
-    * Paginate
+    * Paginate.
 5. Update the css layout for the Contact page so that a viewer can access needed info quickly.
-    * add button for phone integration
+    * Add button for phone integration.
-    * add button for email integration
+    * Add button for email integration.
-    * add button for linkedin integration
+    * Add button for linkedin integration.

 #Guide (under construction)

+Coming Soon.